AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. To [set the payment action](production.md#set-payment-services-as-payment-method), toggle **[!UICONTROL Payment action]** to `Authorize` or `Authorize and Capture`.
 1. To enable debug mode, toggle the **[!UICONTROL Debug Mode]** selector.

-   When you enable debug mode, extra debugging information about the payment is written to the `var/log/payment.log` file.
-This information can give you more insight into that specific payment to assist with troubleshooting.
+   When you enable debug mode, extra debugging information about the credit card payment is written to the `var/log/payment.log` file.
+This information can give you more insight into a specific payment to assist with troubleshooting.

 1. Click **[!UICONTROL Save]**.